12 held by Delhi police for attempts of unauthorised withdrawal from high-value NRI account | Law-Order

 12 held by Delhi police for attempts of unauthorised withdrawal from high-value NRI account

-Delhi Police Cyber Cell on Tuesday arrested 12 people, including three HDFC bank employees, for allegedly attempting to make an unauthorised withdrawal from a very high-value NRI account.
+Delhi Police Cyber Cell has arrested 12 people, including three HDFC bank employees, for allegedly attempting to make an unauthorised withdrawal from a very high-value NRI account.

 - Country: